aperiodik/Macrophenological-dynamics-paper/README.md

 #### To run the code:
-Data: Before you run the code, only the data file (mydata.zip) has to be unzipped.
-Note, that the data has been split zipped into two files (mydata.zip and mydata.z01).
+Data: Before you run the code, the data file (mydata.zip) has to be unzipped.
+Note, that the data has been split zipped into two files (mydata.zip and mydata.z01 have to be in the same folder).

 #### Aside